Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Introduction

 \section{Introduction}

-Symmetry is a synonym for beauty and rarity, and generally perceived as something desired.
-In this paper we investigate an opposing side of symmetry and show how it can irreversibly \textit{corrupt} a computation and restrict the system's dynamics.

 The structure of the computational rules that result in regular, repeating system configurations has been studied by many, yet the question of how the natural and engineered system organize into symmetric structures is not completely known.
 To understand the role of symmetry of the starting configurations (the inputs), how they are processed (the machine), and produce the final configurations with desired properties (the outputs) we use a cellular automata (CA) as a simple distributed model of computation.
-First introduced by John von Neumman, CAs allowed to explore logical requirements for machine self-replication and information processing in nature \cite{Neu66}.
-Despite having no central control and limited communication among the components, CAs are capable of universal computation and can exhibit various dynamical regimes \cite{Berlekamp1982, Neu66, Smith71, Wolfram1984}.
+First introduced by John von Neumann, CAs were instrumental in the exploration of logical requirements for machine self-replication and information processing in nature \cite{Neu66}.
+Despite having no central control and limited communication among the components, CAs are capable of universal computation and can exhibit various dynamical regimes \cite{Berlekamp1982, Smith71, Wolfram1984}.
 As one of the structurally simplest distributed systems, CAs have become a fundamental model for studying complexity in its purist form \cite{CMD03,Wol86}.
 Subsequently, CAs have been successfully employed in numerous research fields and applications, such as modeling artificial life \cite{Langton90}, physical equations \cite{Fredkin82,Vichniac84}, and social and biological simulations \cite{Ermentrout93,Sales1997,Kal2015,Santos2001}.

 The CA input configurations define a language that is processed by the machine.
-Exploring the structural symmetries of the input language not only translates to an efficient machine implementation, but allows us to present a theoretical argument of a problem insolvability and the irreversibility of computation.
+Exploring the structural symmetries of the input language not only translates to an efficient machine implementation, but allows us to argue about a problem insolvability and the irreversibility of computation.

-In this paper, we introduce the concept of shift-symmetry and show that any standard CA maintains a configuration shift-symmetry due to uniformity and synchronicity of cells.
-We prove that once a system reaches a symmetric, i.e., spatially regular configuration, the computation will never revert from this attractor and will fail to solve all problems that require the asymmetric solutions.
-As a result, the number of symmetries of the system is non-decreasing.